Point72/csp/docs/wiki/api-references/Base-Adapters-API.md

-`csp.baselib` defines some generally useful adapters, which are also imported directly into the csp namespace when importing csp.
+`csp.baselib` defines some generally useful adapters, which are also imported directly into the CSP namespace when importing CSP.

 These are all graph-time constructs.